Medfield High School: Athletics

 Medfield High School sports teams have the nickname ″The Warriors″.
 They compete in the Tri-Valley League (TVL), which includes Westwood, Hopkinton, Ashland, Holliston, Millis, Dover-Sherborn, Norton, Medway, Norwood, Dedham, and Bellingham.
 Sports are very popular at Medfield; in 2018-2019, about 93% of students participated in one or more sports a year.
 Most programs contain Freshman, Junior Varsity, and Varsity teams.
 In 2004 a synthetic field and track was installed at the high school.
 In 2016 a new turf and track was installed.
 In 2008, a synthetic turf baseball field was installed thanks to funding from Curt Schilling (a resident of Medfield) and donations from the Boston Red Sox, next to the middle school.
 Medfield is known for having one of the most successful Boys and Girls Lacrosse and volleyball programs in all of New England.
 Medfield is a rival of Dover-Sherborn High School and plays them in football every Thanksgiving.
 In 2016 Medfield Hockey won the Division 2 state championship beating Lincoln-Sudbury.

+Medfield TV connection with Medfield High School

+Medfield TV is a public access television station serving Medfield, Massachusetts.
+The station maintains a partnership with Medfield High School that allows students to gain hands-on experience in media production, broadcasting, and technical operations.
+Through this collaboration, students contribute to recording and producing school-related programming, including coverage of athletic events, community activities, and special features.
+The partnership provides practical learning opportunities outside the traditional classroom environment and supports student involvement in local media.

+Warrior Sports Talk

+Warrior Sports Talk was a student-hosted sports program produced in partnership with Medfield TV and Medfield High School.
+The show focused on coverage and discussion of Medfield High School athletics, including game recaps, team highlights, and interviews related to school sports.
+It was hosted by students Curran Coakley, Will Bergland, Ceci Camm, and Emily Morgan.
+The program ran for two seasons and provided participating students with experience in sports broadcasting, on-camera presentation, and production planning.

+High School Gameday

+High School Gameday is a student-hosted sports program produced in partnership with Medfield TV and Medfield High School.
+The show covers current athletic events within the Tri-Valley League (TVL), including analysis, previews, and recaps of local high school competitions.
+It is hosted by Medfield High School students Ethan Ambrose, Arthur Leacu, Mason Solomon, and Stamatis Polechronis.
+The program continues the station’s involvement in student-led sports media and offers participants experience in broadcasting, interviewing, and media production.